ObsidianToAnki/Obsidian_to_Anki/README.md

 > TARGET DECK
 > Mathematics

-You may place more than one TARGET DECK, but only the first instance will be read and used.
+You may place more than one TARGET DECK in the same file, but only the first instance will be read and used.

 ## Note formatting